antfu/antfu.me/pages/notes.md

 ```

 - `*` and `:splat` mean it will redirect all the sub routes as-is to the new domain.
-- `force = true` specifing it will always redirect even if the request page exists.
+- `force = true` specifying it will always redirect even if the request page exists.

 </article>
 <article>